rht-labs/tech-exercise/docs/slides/content/priority-sliders.md

 ### Exercise - Priority Sliders
-In this exercise you will create a priortiy slider canvas for Pet Battle.
+In this exercise you will create a priority slider canvas for Pet Battle.
 #### *In your team*
 1. Choose roles for the team members to role play (1 min):
    * Head of Architecture